haodt/tipme/README.md

 Submitted by: Doan The Hao

-Time spent: 2 hours spent in total
+Time spent: 12 hours spent in total (10 hours scratching my head , pulling my hair and looking at stackoverflow)

 ## User Stories